giovannidolce/giovannidolce/README.md

 - 👋 Hi, I’m @giovannidolce
 - 👀 I’m interested in data science and AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for work in Data Science...
 - 📫 How to reach me giovanni.dolce7@gmail.com

 <!---